freeboson/advent-of-code-2021/README.md

 ```

-My solutions for [https://adventofcode.com/2021](Advent of Code), probably all
+My solutions for [Advent of Code](https://adventofcode.com/2021), probably all
 in Julia.